 Okay.
 To be fair, having staging services will save any WordPress site owner from major headaches.
+And I know that I have learned a lot of lessons regarding staging over time.

 But it is even more critical for online stores because it’s your business, your storefront, and you don’t want to have to suddenly close the doors.